 - If your blood pressure monitor has a built-in memory to store your readings you can take it with you to your doctor appointments.

 There are times when a wrist monitor must be used.
 The most common reason is the upper arm is too big for traditional cuffs, or there’s a mobility problem.
-If you find you need a wrist monitor you can check my recommendation in this same website by clicking here.
+If you find you need a wrist monitor you can check my recommendation on Amazon for the Omron Gold Wrist Blood Pressure Monitor.

 Features To Look For In A Quality Home Blood Pressure Monitor